 Why do people sell Bread Science on Amazon for $99?
 Is it out of print?

 Can you sign my book?

 I’m happy to sign your book, but you have to tell me when you order it.
 Seriously, Mom is really fast, and if you wait, your book will be mailed.
 Also, let me know if you want it signed to anyone in particular.
-(The Amazon books just get the generic signature!)
 If you don’t specify a name, I will write a non-personal inscription.

 Why won’t my dough rise?